MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Join-MgGroupDriveListContentTypeWithHubSite.md

 ## SYNOPSIS
 Associate a published [content type][contentType] present in a content type hub with a list of hub sites.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Join-MgBetaGroupDriveListContentTypeWithHubSite](/powershell/module/Microsoft.Graph.Beta.Groups/Join-MgBetaGroupDriveListContentTypeWithHubSite?view=graph-powershell-beta)

 ## SYNTAX

 ### AssociateExpanded (Default)